nuccinc/distributed-computing/README.md

 ./quickstart.sh
 ```

-If the script errors out after installing Docker, run it again in a new shell that recognizes your user as a member of the docker group, and you should be squared away.
+If the script errors out after installing Docker, run it again in a new login shell that recognizes your user as a member of the `docker` group, and you should be squared away.

 ---